-Geothermal power: Can the UK harness it before 2050?
+Geothermal energy: Can the UK harness it before 2050?

 While there is significant potential for geothermal energy in the UK, it has been underexploited while other renewables have taken the lead.
 Even though the UK has no active volcanic areas, that doesn’t mean that there is a lack of national geothermal power possibilities.
 Let’s take a look at how we can add geothermal to our energy mix, the advantages and disadvantages, as well as the costs involved.